Jack Wolfe (actor): Early life and education

-Wolfe was born in Dewsbury and grew up between Wakefield, Yorkshire, and New Quay on the Welsh coast.
+Wolfe grew up between Wakefield, Yorkshire, and New Quay on the Welsh coast.
 Wolfe attended Ackworth School near Pontefract and joined a local Saturday youth theatre in Wakefield.
 He went on to graduate from Mountview Academy of Theatre Arts in London in 2017.
 He also trained at Chetham's School of Music in Manchester.

 Career

-Film and TV
+Film and television

 In 2018, Wolfe made his television debut on the fourth series of the British children's drama series Hetty Feather, based on the novel of the same name by Jacqueline Wilson, in which he played the role of Samuel Buscombe.
 In 2019, he appeared in episodic roles in the television shows Father Brown and The Witcher.
-In 2021, he featured in Inside No. 9, series 6, episode 6: "Last Night of the Proms" as Oliver.
+In 2021, he featured in Inside No. 9 series 6, episode 6, "Last Night of the Proms", as Oliver.

 Wolfe was cast to play the lead role of Tim Walker / Tamino in the 2022 German musical fantasy film The Magic Flute directed by Florian Sigl and written by Andrew Lowery, based on the 1791 opera of the same name by Wolfgang Amadeus Mozart.

-In 2023, Wolfe appeared as a regular on the second season of the fantasy series Shadow and Bone, portraying Wylan Hendriks.
+In 2023, Wolfe joined the main cast of the fantasy series Shadow and Bone for its second season, portraying Wylan Hendricks.

+In 2024, he appeared in Inside No. 9 series 9, episode 6, "Plodding On", as party guest.

+In 2026, he was cast to play Ralph Touchett in the BBC's upcoming series adaptation of The Portrait of a Lady.